-The farming business will ensure that they do the utmost to build the development in a sustainable manner, the following steps will be taken;
+The farming business will ensure that they do the up most to build the development is a sustainable manner, the following steps will be taken;

 - The pop holes will be open during the day to provide natural ventilation to the building rather than using mechanical ventilation.
 Mechanical ventilation will only be used to assist natural ventilation during periods of hot weather. - Manure will be used on the land at Gwynfaes reducing the need to import fertiliser onto the farm.
 Manure will also be applied to the land at Clynmawr.
-Manure will be stored in a covered manure store proposed as part of the application.
-These buildings are existing buildings on farm which have two full sides, two full gable ends, with access doors as required for access and a roof. - Stone which is available on farm will be used to provide the hardcore for the concrete slab of the building and to extend the farm track. - There is a borehole at Gwynfaes utilising natural water supplies rather than taking from the mains resource. - No protected species would be affected as a result of the proposals as there are no ponds within the vicinity of the building.
+Manure will be stored in a covered manure store proposed as part of the application. - Stone which is available on farm will be used to provide the hardcore for the concrete slab of the building and to extend the farm track. - It would be possible to harvest the rainwater off the roofs of both buildings and reuse the water for washing down the building. - There is a borehole at Gwynfaes utilising natural water supplies rather than taking from the mains resource. - No protected species would be affected as a result of the proposals as there are no ponds within the vicinity of the building.
+The stream to the south of the building will be protected through using Best Available Techniques and no dirty water or manure be placed within a 15 metre radius of the stream.